cedric-cnam/NeoMaPy_Daphne/Neo4j/wikidata/README.md

 File to load the CSV file provided by the *wikidata_extractor* Java program.
 The file has to be put in the "*import*" folder of your Neo4j database.

 ```
-LOAD CSV WITH HEADERS FROM "file:/pinstConf_rockit_wikidata_0_5k.csv" as l
+LOAD CSV WITH HEADERS FROM "file:/pinstConf_rockit_wikidata_0_5k.csv" as l FIELDTERMINATOR ';'
 MERGE (ID_from:Concept{ID:l.ID_from})
 MERGE (ID_to:Concept{ID:l.ID_to})
 MERGE (ID_o:Concept{ID:l.ID_o})